 For example, if a privileged user suddenly begins to access multiple new applications, that is a change in behavior.
-By combining identity – in this case privileged identity – with the behavior and other context such as similar user activity, location, or whether the user is coming from their own laptop and during normal business hours, it may be determined that the risk is high and this access attempt may or may not be an account compromise.
-In addition to a multi-layer cyber logic assessment, having the user verify their identity in real time via Multi Factor Authentication is a simple, yet effective approach to ensure security.
+By combining identity – in this case, privileged identity – with the behavior and another context such as similar user activity, location, or whether the user is coming from their own laptop and during normal business hours, it may be determined that the risk is high and this access attempt may or may not be an account compromise.
+In addition to a multi-layer cyber logic assessment, having the user verify their identity in real-time via Multi-Factor Authentication is a simple, yet effective approach to ensure security.

 Learn & Integrate